ameksike/ksmf-skeleton-rest/README.md

 # KsMf REST API Skeleton
 This is a template to create REST API services in a simple and easy way.
+This project implements an example where three main entities are managed: Users, Tags and Comments.
+The data is managed using a relational model with support for different database management systems (MySQL, PostgreSQL, SQLite, etc.).
+This solution provides from its home page access to documentation that helps understand the services, including how to test it.

 ## Install
 - git clone https://github.com/ameksike/ksmf-skeleton-rest.git